![]() |

 of irregular-shaped spots forming cross strips; primary colors are sandy-yellow

 and dark brown.
-Scales forms some longitudinal lines of large scutes along
+Scales forms some longitudinal lines of large scutes along back

-are partially shifted under the body.
+shifted under the body.

 This predator eats large vertebrates, sometimes gathering carrion.
 Teeth are